shravan097/pizzaAPI/README.md

 # pizzaAPI
 A RESTful API for Pizza Web Application.
+Frontend for this is [here](https://github.com/lihaojin/SliceofNY).

 # How to Run
 Install Node first.
 Then clone this repo.
 After that either run: